apollo-lang/apollo/README.md

 Apollo
 ======

-A programming language for algorithmic composition
+A programming language for algorithmic and musical composition.

 Contributors: